 - Injury or trauma, including sprains and strains

 - Overuse: using a muscle too much, too soon before warming up, or too often

 - Certain drugs, including ACE inhibitors for lowering blood pressure, cocaine, and statins for lowering cholesterol

-- Your muscle pain persists beyond 3 days
+- Your muscle pain lasts more than 3 days.

-- You have any sign of infection, like swelling or redness around the tender muscle
+- You have any sign of infection, such as swelling or redness around the tender muscle.

-- Your muscle pain has been associated with starting or changing doses of a medicine, such as a statin
+- Your muscle pain is linked with starting or changing doses of a medicine, such as a statin.

-- You have vomiting, a very stiff neck, or high fever
+- You are vomiting, or have a very stiff neck or high fever.

 - Where is it exactly?
 Is it all over or only in a specific area?